-Naturally my first thought was HOLY FUCK THIS IS THE BEST NEWS EVER but that soon gave way to melancholy of the type I might feel if someone had emailed to say my testicles had been selected for a new, experimental euthanasia treatment.
+Naturally my first thought was HOLY FUCK THIS IS THE BEST NEWS EVER but that soon gave way to melancholy of the type I might feel if someone had emailed to say my testicles had been selected for a new, experimental removal procedure.

 There are some mitigating factors:

 My publisher went out of business about ten minutes after the book was published.
 I like to think this was related to funding cuts for small to medium arts businesses in Australia and not because the book sucked balls.
 In any case, I certainly didn't know it was going to happen when I signed the contract, or what it would mean for the promotion/non-promotion of the book, or anything really ...
 I was a babe in the woods.

 As I understand it, all stock being held on behalf of the defunct publisher will be given the arse, not just my book.
 I hope I'm wrong about that for the sake of the other authors, and that I'm right for the sake of my vanity.

 77 million books a year are pulped ... so even in the recycled toilet paper market mine is unlikely to make much of a splash.

 Selling books is a slog, particularly if they're written by nobodies and stray from big-hitter genres such as crime, romance and sci-fi.
 Article after article attests to this – I would hyperlink a couple of pertinent examples if I could be bothered.